Leptospirosis

 Specific Prevention

-2. Chemoprophylaxis should be considered by travelers to endemic areas: Oral doxycycline 200 mg once weekly, to be started 1 to 2 days before the travel (contraindicated in pregnancy and in children aged <8 years).
+2. Chemoprophylaxis: The following has been used in high risk areas, although the evidence in support is very uncertain: oral doxycycline 200 mg once weekly, to be started 1 to 2 days before the travel (contraindicated in pregnancy and in children aged <8 years).

 Nonspecific Prevention